 Emily Petway, President

 Emily Petway is the founder and president of giveNkind.
 Petway is an active leader in the nonprofit community and, most recently, founded and managed the Atlanta Chapter of Becca’s Closet, a nationwide nonprofit that provides girls in need with formalwear for special events.
-During her tenure at Becca’s Closet she identified that there is was no resource available to her agency, or other nonprofits, to communicate the “wish lists” of items needed to operate with the people and local businesses able to donate them.
+During her tenure at Becca’s Closet she identified that there was no resource available to her agency, or other nonprofits, to communicate the “wish lists” of items needed to operate with the people and local businesses able to donate them.
 She set out to make purposeful giving possible.
 Petway holds degrees in music education from Northwestern University and the University of Michigan.
 She has been awarded a number of grants and accolades for nonprofit work, including the Illinois State Parks and Recreation Volunteer of the Year Award.
 Petway currently serves as the Certified Professional Development Units Coordinator for the Illinois Music Education Association.

 Natalie Keable, Vice President

-Natalie Keable is a Senior Consultant at Clerestory Consulting, LLC; a consulting firm that specializes in change management.
+Natalie Keable is a Manager at Clerestory Consulting, LLC; a consulting firm that specializes in change management.
 Prior to working at Clerestory, she was employed as a Senior Manager for the largest student-run, for-profit consultancy in the U.S., completing projects with clients, ranging from nonprofits to Fortune 500 organizations.
 Keable has experience in the agriculture, insurance, manufacturing, nonprofit, retail, sustainability and technology industries Her expertise includes business plan development, training material development, training facilitation, business requirements definition, business process design and documentation and brand awareness generation.
 She holds a master’s degree in business administration, with concentrations in Strategic Management and Marketing, and a bachelor’s degree in Architectural Studies from the University of Illinois, Urbana-Champaign.